Campgrounds in Algonquin: Which One to Choose?

 A trip to Archway does require a bit of a road trip.
 Folks coming from the west can expect to arrive at Archway 5.5 hours outside of Toronto.
 While folks coming from the east can expect a 3-hour drive from Ottawa.

 Another great campground for those who enjoy a smaller site in a remote location.
 Located on the north side of Algonquin Park, this small and quiet campground is 40.5 kilometers down a gravel road off Highway 17 on the north shore of Cedar Lake.
 This picturesque site, treed with White and Red Pine, offers 30 campsites (some with direct water access).
-The campground offers beaches, recreational vehicle campsites, boat launch, flush toilets, and two ranger cabins.
+Brent offers beaches, recreational vehicle campsites, boat launch, flush toilets, and two ranger cabins.

 This site also has two very unique features: birds and meteorites.